BrandonDiaz/DK30-Web/README.md

 # Configuration

-At a minimum, you'll need Node.js installed, and access to a MongoDB database.
+At a minimum, you'll need Node.js installed, a LESS compiler, and access to a MongoDB database.
 There's a shell script in the project root that will install the npm modules and create your .env file to fill out:

 `$ sh bootstrap.sh`